South African Multiple Option Settlement (SAMOS) system

 Bank of China Limited Johannesburg Branch Grindrod Bank Limited The Standard Bank of South Africa Limited

-Bank Zero Mutual Bank Habib Overseas Bank Limited The South African Reserve Bank
+Bank Zero Mutual Bank HBZ Bank Limited The South African Reserve Bank

-Capitec Bank Limited Investec Bank Limited VBS Mutual Bank
+Capitec Bank Limited Investec Bank Limited UBank Limited

 Citibank N.A Nedbank Limited